palewire/go-big-with-github-actions/docs/deploy.md

 # Deploying dashboards

 You can use Actions to do more than pull in data.
-You can also use it to push out data via all kinds of different publishing systems.
+You can also use it to push it out.

 Examples we've worked on include: